vcokltfre/tutorial-old/content/tutorial/01-setup.md

 ---
 title: "01 - Creating a Bot User"
 date: 2021-02-17T12:49:20Z
+description: "This section of the tutorial will show you how to create a new bot and add it to your server."
 ---

-This section of the tutorial will show you how to create a new bot and add it to your server.

 {{< tip "warning" >}}
 To create Discord applications and bots you will need a verified email address.